Search

 Latency for 4K random writes is also a critical factor.
 Since latency corresponds to prior IOPS results, the overall picture remains consistent in Figure 8.

-StarWind VSAN NVMe-oF demonstrates the lowest latency, starting at 0.859 ms with a 2 IO depth and increasing to 3.689 ms at a 16 IO depth.
-Virtual SAN significantly outperforms Storage Spaces Direct with workload in mirror tier, which starts at 1.499 ms (43% higher latency) and rises to 14.876 ms (75% higher latency) in QD=16 test.
+StarWind VSAN demonstrates the lowest latency, starting at 0.859 ms with a 2 I/O queue depth and increasing to 3.689 ms at a 16 I/O queue depth.
+Virtual SAN significantly outperforms Storage Spaces Direct with 100% of the workload in the mirror tier, which starts at 1.499 ms (43% higher latency) and rises to 14.876 ms (75% higher latency) in QD=16 test.

 Figure 9: 4K RW (IOPS per 1% CPU Usage)